Iwakura Tomomi: Meiji bureaucrat

 In 1873, Kido and Ōkubo raised written opinions about a constitution.
 Both opinions said that Japan should make a constitution as soon as possible, so to establishing a constitution became an urgent issue in Japan.
 In this situation, Ōkubo was assassinated in 1878, and Iwakura had to choose Itō Hirobumi or Ōkuma Shigenobu as a successor of Ōkubo.
-Itō wanted absolute monarchy in Germany, and Ōkuma suggested a parliamentary cabinet system in the United Kingdom.
-Ultimately, Iwakura chose Itō and Germany system as the constitution of Japan.
+Itō wanted an absolute monarchy as in Germany while Ōkuma favored a constitutional monarchy as exemplified by the United Kingdom.
+Ultimately, Iwakura chose Itō and the German model as the basis for Japan's constitution.

+On 19 April 1876, Iwakura became the director of the Peerage Hall.
+However, in the early Meiji period, it was not clear what exactly they were doing, and as a result they were more independent than they were later on, and conflicts often occurred, especially between those from feudal lords and those from court nobles.
+It was like that.
+However, the nobility that Iwakura had in mind was a European-style aristocracy whose mission was solely to support the imperial family.
+Therefore, it was necessary to make all Chinese people understand that petty conflicts based on the old framework were pointless.

-He ordered Inoue Kowashi to begin work on a constitution in 1881, and ordered Itō Hirobumi to Europe to study various European systems.
+However, from around 1880 (Meiji 13), the Freedom and People's Rights Movement gained momentum, and discussions on establishing a constitution accelerated.
+He ordered Inoue Kowashi to begin work on a constitution in late June 1881, and ordered Itō Hirobumi to Europe to study various European systems.
 In March 1882, Itō departed for Europe.
 Iwakura had high expectations for the investigation of Itō.
 On the other hand, during the dispatch of Itō, Iwakura worried that Itō might be really influenced by Germany.
 Although Iwakura accepted to make a constitution based on the Germany system, he wanted to make a constitution unique to Japan.
 Also, Iwakura wanted to cherish the Japanese tradition and emperor system.
 From such an idea, in 1882, He established an Internal regulation interrogation station to investigate imperial ceremonies and Japanese tradition, and offered the install of the National history compilation stations in 1883.
-This station aimed to translate Japanese history into English.
+This station aimed to translate Japanese history into American.

+Restoration of Kyoto

+In 1881, Iwakura established a society for the restoration of Kyoto following the transfer of Japan's capital to Tokyo.
+Undeterred by his declining health, in January of 1883, Iwakura issued a paper titled Kyoto Kögü hozon ni kanshi ikensho (京都 厚遇 保存 に 関し 意見書) or, "On preserving the Kyoto palace," in which he constructed a plan for the rehabilitation of Kyoto as an ancient capital differentiated from Nara.
+He argued for future imperial enthronements to be hosted in Kyoto, as well as for the revival of the Kyoto Kamo festival.